AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/c-html5-spin-viewer-about.md

    It is important to have the viewer container added to the DOM so that the viewer code can find the container element by its ID.
 Some browsers delay building DOM until the end of the web page.
 For maximum compatibility, call the `init()` method just before the closing `BODY` tag, or on the body `onload()` event.

-   At the same time, the container element should not necessarily be a part of the web page layout just yet.
+   At the same time, the container element should not necessarily be a part of the web page layout yet.
 For example, it may be hidden using the `display:none` style assigned to it.
 In this case, the viewer delays its initialization process until the moment when the web page brings the container element back to the layout.
 When this action occurs, the viewer load automatically resumes.

    The following is an example of creating a viewer instance, passing the minimum necessary configuration options to the constructor and calling the `init()` method.
 The example assumes `spinViewer` is the viewer instance, `s7viewer` is the name of placeholder `DIV`, [!DNL http://s7d1.scene7.com/is/image/] is the Image Serving URL, and [!DNL Scene7SharedAssets/SpinSet_Sample] is the asset.